If you’re using VMware ThinApp to deploy packages to users, you know the benefits of virtualized applications.

 Manage ThinApp Packages on Physical or VDI machines Video Transcript

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can use PolicyPak Application Manager to dictate, lockdown, enforce and automatically remediate settings that are real installed and applications that you’ve performed the ThinApp on.

 You can see I’ve got ThinApp’s version 4 for some popular applications here, and I’ve also got version 5 of those same applications.
 Just to show you something that’s kind of neat, if you go inside WinZip inside of a ThinApp application, if you go to an entry point and you type “-thinstallversion” you can see that it actually tells you what version it’s running.
 I’m actually just showing you this because it’s kind of fun, but just to prove a point I’ve got version 4 and version 5 of ThinApp apps ready to go.